mikhailshilkov/mikhailio-docpad/src/documents/2019/02/pulumi/index.html.md

 Avoiding Vendor Lock-in?
 ------------------------

-If you look closely at the previous code block, you will notice that only one line is AWS-specific: the `import` statement.
+If you look closely at the previous code block, you notice that only one line is AWS-specific: the `import` statement.
 The rest is just naming.

-We can get rid of that one too, just change the import to `import * as cloud from "@pulumi/cloud";` and replace `aws.` with `cloud.` everywhere.
+We can get rid of that one too: just change the import to `import * as cloud from "@pulumi/cloud";` and replace `aws.` with `cloud.` everywhere.
 Now, we'd have to go to the stack configuration file and specify the cloud provider there:

 ``` yaml
 config: